NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 ### Known Issues and Workarounds

 * Use of non-ascii characters in token passed to Data Transfer Tool will produce incorrect error message "Internal server error: Auth service temporarily unavailable".
 * Use of a decimal in an integer search field produces unexpected error.
-* Certain very long API requests will time out.
-It is recommended to break up into a series of smaller requests.
+* Certain very large API requests will time out.
+It is recommended to break up very large requests into a series of smaller requests.